seickhoff/video-poker/README.md

 - Serves the production build locally, simulating the production environment for previewing the final build

+**`npm test`**

+- Runs the test suite in watch mode with Vitest
+- Automatically re-runs tests when files change during development

+**`npm run test:run`**

+- Runs all tests once without watch mode
+- Useful for CI/CD pipelines or quick validation

+**`npm run test:ui`**

+- Opens the Vitest UI in your browser for an interactive testing experience
+- Provides visual feedback and detailed test results

 ## Game Variations

 ### Jacks or Better